sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/info/about/README.md

 ## Credits

 Voyant Tools is a labour of love.
-It's ancestry includes HyperPo and Taporware and more distantly TACT.
+Its ancestry includes HyperPo and Taporware and more distantly TACT.

 ### Project Leads